Weebly/JSONValue/README.md

 // Our example string
 let JSONDataString = "[\"wat\", 5, {\"foo\": 3.5, \"bar\": null, \"baz\": true}]"

-// JSONValue comes with an NSData decoder; we'll use that to convert our string to a
+// JSONValue comes with an NSData decoder; we'll use that to convert our string
-// JSONValue
+// to a JSONValue
 let JSONData = JSONDataString.dataUsingEncoding(NSUTF8StringEncoding)!
 let JSON = try!
 JSONValueJSONDataCoder().decodeJSONValue(JSONData)

 // Lets access the first item in our array, confirming its a String type guard case let .String(firstItemValue) = JSON[0] else {
     // If this block gets hit, the first item in our array isn't a string.
-In our case
-    // it is so it isn't hit
+    // In our case it is so it isn't hit. return
-    return
 }